dat-2k2/Java-2nd-sem/src/main/java/org/src/json/README-json-parser.md

 ## Structure

 ### Types
-JSON has 7 main types: JsonObject, JsonString, JsonNumber, true, false, null and JsonValue (which is the supertype for others).
+JSON has 7 main types: JsonObject, JsonArray, JsonString, JsonNumber, true, false, null and JsonValue (which is the supertype for others).
 For the grammar detail, see [ECMA-404](https://www.json.org/json-en.html).

 ### Utilities